stardog-union/stardog-spring/stardog-spring-batch/README.md

 Once this is in place, you can create applications using a Spring application context.

-4. In your Spring application context, create a DataSourceFactoryBean as your datasource, and reference it in a SnarlTemplate bean
+2. In your Spring application context, create a `DataSourceFactoryBean` as your datasource, and reference it in a `SnarlTemplate` bean
-5. Inject your SnarlTemplate bean appropriately, e.g. within the ItemReader/Writers
+3. Inject your `SnarlTemplate` bean appropriately, e.g. within the `ItemReader`/`Writers`

 ## Development ##